 Writing Voice Audience

-A final consideration of voice is audience.
+A final consideration of voice is the audience.
 As writers we don’t—or shouldn’t—have just one voice but instead offer variations as appropriate.
 Just as we act differently at work than at home, at church than at the game, with friends than with strangers, or at a fancy restaurant than at a barbeque, so too with writing.

 A children’s book needs a different voice than a research paper, a novel sounds different than a personal essay, and a romance doesn’t flow like speculative fiction.
 While our default writing voice may be beneath each one, we tweak it and control it for each situation, keeping some aspects in check, while emphasizing others.